jbolcun1/Mentor-Project/README.md

 The initial administrator (the ‘founder’) can also promote other users.

 ## The report system
 Users can submit reports to administrators in case something inappropriate happens during the mentoring process.
+The administrators are then able to view the reports.